Mohan-devops07/git_projects/shell_scripting.md

 $2 - value2
 - We can use $0-9

-$# - is used to count the number of variables.
+- "$#" > is used to count the number of variables.
-$@ - is used to display the passed variables.
+- "$@"  > is used to display the passed variables.
-$? - Returns the exit status of the last command.
+- "$?" > Returns the exit status of the last command.
-$$ - Returns the process id of the script. shift - Number of arguments are reduced each time as the shift command executen.
+- "$$" > Returns the process id of the script.
+- "shift" > Number of arguments are reduced each time as the shift command executen.

 #### Troubleshooting shell script.